jaymedici/cal-c/TASKS.md

     - Add subsequent qn below: Which Arm?
 - On Enrolment add Arm to which the participant should be enrolled

-- Add Search for Participant ID on Scheduled visits
 - Remove entries on scheduled visits and weekly appointments for tasks that have either been marked as Complete or Missed.

 - Add link to show visits on Enrolled Participants for each participant